hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 `virtual_network_rule` Configures the virtual network subnets allowed to access this Cosmos DB account and supports the following:

 * `id` - (Required) The ID of the virtual network subnet.
+* `ignore_missing_vnet_service_endpoint` - (Optional) If set to true, the specified subnet will be added as a virtual network rule even if its CosmosDB service endpoint is not active.
+Defaults to `false`.

 ## Attributes Reference